 If you are a freelance contractor who works on the move, i.e.: you spend most of your working days copywriting in cafes and co-working spaces, or you work on your own laptop at a client’s premises, then it would be prudent to check your current insurance provision, that includes your home and contents insurance.

 Not all insurance policies provide full cover as standard for your portable equipment as part of the policy.

-At Caunce O’Hara we offer portable equipment insurance cover from as little as £112 per annum as part of the business combined insurance policy (from £212 if you work offshore).
+At Caunce O’Hara we offer portable equipment insurance cover as part of the business combined insurance policy, which starts at £112 per annum (from £212 if you work offshore).
 The policy which will provide you with £5,000 of office equipment cover, plus a further £1,000 of insurance for your portable equipment such as mobile phone, camera and laptop or tablet, video camera and power cables.

 As a self-employed contractor or freelance professional, how would you cope financially if you were unable to work for a lengthy period due to illness or injury?

 Personal accident and sickness cover will typically pay a weekly benefit to the insured person while they recover.
 A lump sum may also be paid out in some serious cases of illness or injury.

 Please note, this policy does not cover Coronavirus disease (COVID-19).